 Test version of the website on a staging environment as a testing ground

 The perfect situation is to have a staging environment where you will perform all coding activities or updates.
 In addition, you should transfer updates to the production service only after their execution and testing on the test environment.
 There is practically nothing to stress about here.
 The production service is always operational (and highly secured), and you can easily correct problems without making life difficult for users, customers, etc.

 Unfortunately, this solution requires specific technical skills and time, so it is more common in more prominent and consciously developed projects.

 Always make a backup before the update!

 If you have a smaller website and every saving counts, I would advise you to take a backup before each update as the minimum necessary.

 It is not that difficult, especially since various plugins have come to the rescue.
 It allows you to perform a backup with a few clicks (and additionally, they can do it on their own according to a set schedule).

 You can read more about it in our article “Why are WordPress Backups Important?“

 Should I manage my website?

 If you have the time, know what to look out for, and are confident in fixing errors, you can maintain your website.
-However, regular website maintenance takes too much time and energy for someone already focused on running the business.
+However, regular website maintenance takes too much time, and energy for someone already focused on running the business.
 You must perform some tasks weekly, and incorrectly attempting to fix issues can lead to disastrous outcomes like website downtime.